 In my studio, I regularly experiment with a variety of design approaches in order to express a particular mood or narrative.
 Essentially, each project is another challenge to convey my work as if it were a visual poem.
 I want the viewer to have a unique experience while interpreting my work.
 Hopefully awakening something within them that has impact and translates as meaningful.

 In 1976, I acquired formal training through a scholarship to Parsons School of Design in New York City.
 During my first year as a student I was hired by the Metropolitan Museum of Art as an illustrator for the museum’s costume reproduction department.
-The institutions there attributed greatly to my gaining invaluable experience and direction in working as a painter.
+The institutions there attributed greatly to my gaining invaluable experience and direction as a painter.

 Since that time, I have created artwork for numerous award-winning projects from advertising and design firms to museums through out the north and southeast as well as the mid-west.
 This has been an evolving journey, that has grown from a fascination of personal expression into an attempt to provoke the interest of the viewer.